Engineer Professional Development Training

 In the human skills that support an engineer’s journey on a technical path, Communication informs half of the basic skills.

 Presenting Technical Content with Confidence: Confidence comes from preparation and practice.
-This training will cover the five keys to presenting your technical content inside your company.
-The five keys: know your audience, have a purpose, consider slide deck design, illustrate with data, prepare for questions.
+This training will cover the 5 keys to presenting your technical content inside your company.
+The 5 keys: know your audience, have a purpose, consider slide deck design, illustrate with data, prepare for questions.
 With these keys you can communicate your technical results/proposal in a prepared manner that exudes competence, knowledge and understanding.

 Engineering Presentations- Up the Engagement: Make your engineering presentations more engaging by applying best known practices based upon cognitive and communication research.
 Engage your peers and management with your content by increasing the use of images, data and graphs in a manner that focuses on your message.
 This training will provide an overview of the assertion by evidence format developed at Penn State.
 Additional content will be drawn from Tufte, Nossbaumer-Knaflic and Durate—well known advocates of clearer communication.
 You will have an opportunity to practice improving presentations.